Kosciuszko Wines Today

 Handpicked, then crushed and destemmed using 30% new French and American oak spending four months in barrel.
 (Clone V1)

 This wine works very well with seafood, poultry and vegetarian dishes.

-Wine Show Results and Reviews as at 1st of July 2019
+Wine Show Results and Reviews as at 1st October 2019

 Kosciuszko Pinot Noir 2017 (Now Sold Out)

 - Rating 94/100, Australian Wine Showcase – 2019 Gold Medal

 - 4 Stars, Winestate Magazine, July/August 2019 Inviting earthy/cherry richness to the nose and earthy mushroom-like flavours open up to spirituous cherries with firm tannins.